srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

     az --version
     ```

-    The `az --version` command will output the version information for the currently installed version of the Azure CLI.
-The `azure-cli` version number is the version of the Azure CLI that's installed, and will be the first version number output by the command.
-This command also outputs versions of all the Azure CLI modules installed, and you should see something similar to the following:
+    The `az --version` command will output the version information for Azure CLI that you have installed (the `azure-cli` version number).
+This command also outputs the version number for all the Azure CLI modules installed, including the IoT extension.
+You should see output similar to the following:

     ```cmd/sh
-    localmachine:~ User$ az --version
     azure-cli                           2.1.0

+    command-modules-nspkg               2.0.3
+    core                                2.1.0
+    nspkg                               3.0.4
+    telemetry                           1.0.4

     Extensions:
     azure-cli-iot-ext                   0.8.5
     ```

 1. Validate the **.NET Core 3.x SDK** installation by running the following command that will output the version number for the currently installed version of the .NET Core SDK.